DC Power Flow

 powerFlow!(analysis)

-Next, we modify the existing PowerSystem type within the DC model using add and update functions.
-Then, we create a new DcPowerFlow type based on the modified system and solve the power flow problem:
+Next, modify the existing PowerSystem type within the DC model using add and update functions.
+Then, create a new DcPowerFlow type based on the modified system and solve the power flow problem:

 updateBus!(system; label = "Bus 2", active = 0.4)